A project promises that today’s investment creates, in time, a better future. The further out the time horizon, the greater the project impact.

 - Resource spend to uncover information to abort, for whatever reason, helps the organization budget commitment on a project that, ultimately, becomes irrelevant; and

-- Resource spend is now available for other projects or capital need
+- Resource spend is now available to invest in other portfolio projects or capital need

-An organization with a fully-leveraged library saves project management resources and that saves business resources.
+An organization with a fully-leveraged library saves project management resource and that saves business resource.

-Either external research and review or prior project internal, organizational asset review, time becomes a resource investment.
+Either external research and review or prior project internal, organizational asset review, time is a resource investment.

-SharePoint is a great business or enterprise collaboration platform for project management knowledge.
+SharePoint and OneNote [update 2016 and far better than SharePoint] are great business or enterprise collaboration platform for project management knowledge.
 With SharePoint, Microsoft Office integration and cloud-based solutions SharePoint has some great out-of-the-box application.

 Adopted as an organization capability, project due diligence becomes an organization enabling capability.
 Free, Microsoft, online training supports project SharePoint adoption and expands your team learning.